ggn1/O2cw/README.md

 Harini Balamurugan: Key contributor to the project.
 (Student, Heriot-Watt University)

-Aayushi: Key contributor to the project.
+Ayushi Amin: Key contributor to the project.
 (Student, Heriot-Watt University)